Kyrie, Eleison / Lord, Have Mercy

 Here it is in German, known to English-speaking Lutherans as “Kyrie, God, Father in heaven above”:

 Here it is as a responsive litany, sung by pastor and people.
-Text uses some of the petitions from “Help, Save, Have Mercy on Us” (Liturgy of St. John Chrysostom).
+The text uses some of the petitions from “Help, Save, Have Mercy on Us” (Liturgy of St. John Chrysostom).
 (Video and audio quality aren’t the best, but the performance was led by Regina H. Fryxell, who was the composer / arranger.)
 Here the Kyrie is followed by the Gloria.

 See also: